-- Set up your career by taking a four year integrated BSc and MSc in Biological Sciences and train at a Master's level in scientific research.
+- Set up your career by taking a four-year integrated BSc and MSc in Biological Sciences and train at Master's-level in scientific research.

-- This course will give you the opportunity to attend a field trip in South Africa in your third year.
+- This course will give you the opportunity to take part in a field trip to South Africa in your third year.

 - Shape your degree by choosing modules that suit your interests whilst studying the fundamental questions about how and why life exists.